Lunar Lander (1979 video game): Development

 Development began with Moore drawing out the game's graphics on graph paper, after which the pair wrote out the game's code on paper for typists to transcribe.
 Allen and Moore worked closely together, bouncing ideas off each other as Moore proposed programming designs and Allen iterated the hardware design.
 One point of contention in the development process was the difficulty of the game; Allen initially wanted the module to move as realistically as possible, but they determined that the result was almost impossible to play.
 As Allen noted in an interview in 2010, "even the real lunar landers had computer assist!"
 Eventually, they settled on including four difficulty levels, as compared to Moonlanders three, though Allen has referred to the hardest level as "one of the most painful difficulty spikes in gaming".

-Allen chose the large handle used to control the thruster: Atari initially planned to use a standard joystick, but he wanted a control with more physicality, including adding a rubber pad at the bottom to give players the impression that they could pull harder for a little more thrust.
+Allen chose the large handle used to control the thruster: Atari initially planned to use a standard joystick, but she wanted a control with more physicality, including adding a rubber pad at the bottom to give players the impression that they could pull harder for a little more thrust.
 The thrust control has ten levels of thrust, as compared to the single on or off level of thrust in previous Lunar Landers, though Moore has noted that this gives players more incorrect options to choose from.
 The game's font was designed by Ed Logg and used for several other Atari vector graphics games.
 Several planned ideas had to be cut from the game during development.
 Allen has stated that chief among these was retaining a crater where the player's previous spaceships had crashed; it was cut as the new hardware could not draw enough lines fast enough to handle the detail.
 She also wanted to add in a McDonald's location easter egg, as was present in Moonlander.
 Over a year after development started, Lunar Lander was released in August 1979, just after the tenth anniversary of the first human Moon landing, though Atari did not link this connection in its marketing of the game.